-Rockstar uses the cities of GTA to hold a mirror up to American society—albeit a distorted one that accentuates the worst that human nature has to offer.
-And if the minds behind future installments want some new themes to tackle, they need look no further than Dubai.
+Rockstar uses the cities of GTA to hold a mirror up to American society – albeit a distorted one that accentuates the worst that human nature has to offer.
+And if the minds behind future instalments want some new themes to tackle, they need look no further than Dubai.

-Conservative Islamic values are upheld amidst a backdrop of capitalism and debauchery while obscenely lavish hotels are built upon the labors of exploited workers imported from the subcontinent.
-This is a world rich with contradictions for Rockstar to criticize, parody, and poke fun at, while providing enough substance and entertainment to keep players immersed and engrossed.
+Conservative Islamic values are upheld amidst a backdrop of capitalism and debauchery while obscenely lavish hotels are built upon the labours of exploited workers imported from the subcontinent.
+This is a world rich with contradictions for Rockstar to criticise, parody and poke fun at, while providing enough substance and entertainment to keep players immersed and engrossed.